hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

-3. Execute the following command to verify a new backup pool is created
+3. To verify that a new backup pool is created, enter:

 		rados lspools